 As reflected by the grading criteria (see below), this is a lab- and field-oriented course.
 Each laboratory will focus on one or more orders and will emphasize the structural and ecological diversity of each group.
 Particular emphasis will be on aquatic insects you are likely to encounter in Iowa.
 During each laboratory, you will see preserved and [whenever possible] live representatives of several families, which you will learn to identify by using a key, or by sight.
 If time permits, you can work on your own material during regularly scheduled laboratories.
 You are required to keep a detailed laboratory / field notebook.

 Because of the required insect collection, field work will be an important component of this course.
 The department will make available sampling equipment (nets, vials, etc.) during the semester, allowing for independent collecting by students.
 There will also be several opportunities for the class, in whole or part, to participate in field trips.
 Weekend field trips to local aquatic habitats will be scheduled at least twice during the semester.
-In addition, there will be an extended trip to the southern Appalachian Mountains during Spring Break.
+In addition, there will be an all-day (or possibly overnight) trip to northeastern Iowa.
 Although field trips will be optional, you are urged to participate in at least one weekend trip.
 These trips will provide outstanding opportunities to collect a diversity of insect families.

 All lecture exams, including the final, will contain a variety of questions (multiple choice, short answer, and an essay or two).
 Laboratory exams will be "practicals," emphasizing morphology and the identification of insect families.
 Students registered for graduate credit